alirzv/text-to-image/README.md

-# text-to-image - A Java Swing software to convert text to images
+# Text to Image - A Java Swing software to convert text into images

 This application is for creating images from text.
 Suitable for posting poetry, text, quotes on Instagram, Facebook etc.